bitfireAT/davx5-manual/technical_information.rst

     val intent = Intent()
     intent.setClassName("at.bitfire.davdroid", "at.bitfire.davdroid.ui.setup.LoginActivity")

-.. warning:: Always use an explicit intent with hardcoded component name for security reasons.
+.. warning:: Always use an explicit intent with hardcoded package name for security reasons.

 You can set URL, username and password as extras.
 All of those are optional.